 This is the outermost layer of the cortex.
 It produces and secretes the mineralocorticoid aldosterone.
 It is regulated by the renin-angiotensin system (RAAS).

-A loss of aldosterone would result in excretion of sodium, followed by water, leading to dehydration, and due to its effects on potassium it can lead to hyperkalemia and result in cardiac toxicity.
+A loss of aldosterone would result in excretion of sodium, followed by water, leading to dehydration, and due to its effects on potassium, it can lead to hyperkalemia and result in cardiac toxicity.
 Excess aldosterone can lead to hypokalemia and result in extreme fatigue and muscle weakness.
 Hydrogen can also be excreted and result in metabolic alkalosis.

-Anti-inflammatory effects come from the prevention of lysosomal protein release through stabilization of membranes, decrease in capillary permeability and decrease in white blood cell chemotaxis.
+Anti-inflammatory effects come from the prevention of lysosomal protein release through stabilization of membranes, decrease in capillary permeability and a decrease in white blood cell chemotaxis.
 Often time with exogenous glucocorticoids you can see an increase in white cell count because of this.